-- Where the fence is within 6m of a building or in areas of BAL-29 or greater, they should be made of non-combustible material only. - There are no bush fire protection requirements for Class 10a buildings located more than 6m from a dwelling in bush fire prone areas.
-Where a Class 10a building is located within 6m of a dwelling it must be constructed in accordance with the NCC.
+• There are no bush fire protection requirements for Class 10 structures located more than 6m from a dwelling in bush fire prone areas.
+Where a Class 10 structure is located within 6m of a dwelling it must be constructed in accordance with the NCC.